At St. Mary’s, we are committed to preparing our children for life in the diverse society, which is modern Britain today.

 · To celebrate my family

-FOLLOWING CONSULTATION WITH PARENTS, WE HOPE TO INTRODUCE THIS PROGRAMME IN AUTUMN 2021.
+FOLLOWING CONSULTATION WITH PARENTS, THIS PROGRAMME WILL BE INTRODUCED IN AUTUMN 2021.